maendeleolab/maendeleolab_vpc/README.md

 **Context:**

-This repo was built with the intention to simplify its use.
+This repo was built to create a basic VPC construct to use with IPv4.

 It can be used on any Linux environment in AWS or on-premises, that is able to install Python 3.6.9 (or higher) and awscli version 2.

 It creates a unique VPC, including a primary CIDR and the option to add a secondary CIDR.

 The scripts included in the repo are idempotent.
-This means, if the resource tag name already exists, it will not create another one.
+This means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.

 **Prerequisites:**